Breakfast daily, 1 lunch, 1 box lunch, 2 three-course dinners including a farewell dinner in Anchorage

 Your morning begins at leisure.
 Later this afternoon, enjoy a city tour of Fairbanks that includes a visit to the MORRIS THOMPSON CULTURAL CENTER.
 Afterward, see the TRANS-ALASKA PIPELINE, one of the most difficult and remarkable engineering feats of modern time.
 This evening is another opportunity to view the amazing aurora borealis as it lights up the northern skies.

-Travel from Fairbanks to Talkeetna today on the world-famous Alaska Railroad.
+Travel from Fairbanks to Talkeetna today on the world-famous ALASKA RAILROAD.
 The train’s wide windows are ideal for drinking in the stunning scenery on this full-day journey that truly showcases America’s 49th state.
 Keep an eye out for views of Denali (formerly known as Mount McKinley)—as well as wildlife along the way.
-Arrive in Anchorage and transfer to your hotel.
+Continue to Anchorage and your hotel.

 Enjoy a full day at leisure in Anchorage.
-You may want to explore the historic downtown area, the Anchorage Museum, or join in some of the festivities happening throughout the city, including a winter carnival, ice-sculpting contest, a melodrama, and more.
+You may want to explore the historic downtown area or join in some of the festivities happening throughout the city, including a winter carnival, ice-sculpting contest, a melodrama, dog mushing, and more.
 Check at your hotel’s front desk for an up-to-date list of activities.

 Travel north to Big Lake and visit the home of four-time Iditarod Champion Martin Buser at his HAPPY TRAILS KENNELS.
 Hear his fascinating personal stories, including how his sons are named after Iditarod checkpoints, while viewing the grandeur Alaska has to offer along the Iditarod Trail.
 Then, visit IDITAROD HEADQUARTERS to view pictures, videos, and other mementos of the Last Great Race.
 This evening is at leisure back in Anchorage.
 Maybe shop for souvenirs, try some fresh seafood, or sample a locally made brew.